 4) Longhorn Spirit: The University of Texas at Austin is filled with history and traditions, and UT’s athletic events incite passion.

 Want to learn more about our program from a student’s perspective?
-Read Live and Learn, our student blog, or contact an MPA admissions ambassador.
+Read Live and Learn, our student blog, or contact an MPA student ambassador.

 The Department of Accounting faculty recently approved a new course waiver policy for the traditional MPA curriculum starting in Fall 2015.